What to Expect at Your Workers’ Compensation Mediation

-Mediation is essentially a meeting of all of the relevant parties in your case.
+Mediation, also called a settlement conference, is essentially a meeting of all of the relevant parties in your workers comp case.
 The mediator will often split you and your attorney into a separate room from the employer and the insurance company.
 Then, the mediator will go back and forth between you and the insurance company to convey offers, legal arguments, factual information, and his or her opinion about the case.

 For a successful mediation, the following parties will generally attend.